olovm/cora-eclipse/readme.md

 1. Make sure you have git and docker set up on your local machine
 2. Make a directory where you want everything installed /x/y/z/cora (/mnt/depot/cora)
 3. cd to your new directory
-3. Clone this repository: `git clone https://github.com/olovm/cora-eclipse.git`
+4. Clone this repository: `git clone https://github.com/olovm/cora-eclipse.git`
+5. (if problem with poping subwindows run "xhost +" on the host machine

 ## Installing, runAll